haasn/mpvhq-old/DOCS/man/vo.rst

             The multiplier needed to pull colors up to the right bit depth.
 The source-shader should multiply any sampled colors by this.

+        In addition to these parameters, the following unfiforms are also globally available:

+        float random
+            A random number in the range [0-1], different per frame.

         For example, a shader that inverts the colors could look like this::

             vec4 sample(sampler2D tex, vec2 pos, vec2 size)